-As you can see, there are several ways to use these extra media elements gathered during your video shoot to boost your marketing efforts.
+As you can see, there are many ways to use these extra media elements gathered during your video shoot to boost your marketing efforts.

-Now, there are many good reasons to do this.
+Now, there are a lot good reasons to do this.

-According to Forbes, more than 90% of customers would like to see more video content from brands and businesses, and more than half of all consumers say watching a video makes them more likely to buy.
+According to Forbes, more than 90% of customers would like to see more video content from brands and businesses.
+More than half of all consumers say watching a video makes them more likely to buy.

 With a little careful planning, you can utilize high-value media taken from a professional video shoot to create additional content to promote your business even further.

-While planning your video shoot, make sure that your business objectives and the purpose of your video remain central.
-Capturing additional media elements should in no way interfere with the focus of your shoot.
+While planning your video shoot, make sure that your business objectives and the purpose of your video remain at the forefront.
+Capturing additional media elements should in no way interfere with the focus of your video shoot.
 You can put any surplus footage to good use after the production of your video is complete.

 Here are a few final things to keep in mind for the day of your shoot.

-As we mentioned before, more than half of consumers say watching a video makes them more likely to buy and it’s the medium they most often choose when researching products and services.
+As we mentioned before, today, more than half of consumers say watching a video makes them more likely to buy, and it’s the medium they most often choose when researching products and services.

 So, don’t miss this marketing opportunity for your business.
 With the information we’ve covered, you’ll be a pro!